 "Don't you think you've had enough, Edward?" he whispered.
 There'll be paparazzi at the airport and you don't want to look like shit when you're walking through the terminal."

-Jasper took a sip of orange juice and thought back to the day when Edward signed up with his agency almost twelve years ago.
-He was twenty five years old when he first met sixteen year old Edward Cullen, when he arrived at his office as a good-looking, straight from acting-school, child actor.
-Edward was already reasonably well-known throughout the States because of some high-profile roles on television sit-com's.
-His pushy and very wealthy parents were eager for him to break into the lucrative teen-flick market, so he had walked away from the nurturing protection of his school earlier than other students, and before graduating.
+Jasper took a sip of orange juice and thought back to the day almost twelve years ago when Edward signed with his agency.
+He was twenty five years old when he first met sixteen year old Edward Cullen when Edward turned up at his office as a good-looking, straight from acting-school, child actor.
+Edward was already reasonably well-known throughout the States because of some high-profile roles on television sit-com's but his pushy and very wealthy parents were eager for him to break into the lucrative teen-flick market, so he had walked away from the nurturing protection of his school earlier than other students and before graduating.

 Edward had needed a professional agent quickly after he was offered a part in the first movie he auditioned for, and Jasper had taken him on after a very brief interview with Edward and his obnoxious parents, who had to be involved as Edward was still technically a minor.
 He put Edward's moodiness and arrogance that day down to normal teenage hormones, but unfortunately Edward's attitude hadn't changed as he grew into adulthood.

 His amazing success had only fueled Edward's self-belief that he was the best thing to happen to the movie industry since Rudolph Valentino.
-Unfortunately for Jasper, this was actually quite near to the truth.
-He had to live with the consequences of having a client who was probably the most talented, hard-working and best-looking actor of his generation, with the added trauma that he was a big-headed tyrant who thought he was God's gift to womankind.
+Unfortunately for Jasper, this was actually quite near to the truth, and he had to live with the consequences of having a client who was probably the most talented, hard-working and best-looking actor of his generation, with the added trauma that he was a big-headed tyrant who thought he was God's gift to womankind.

 If Jasper could have walked away from Edward he would have, but he had an ex-wife who was bleeding him dry, plus two daughters who amazingly still thought the world of him, despite the best efforts of their bitch-whore mother, Kate.
 She belittled him in front of the girls at every opportunity, even though she was the one who was caught with her pants down.
 The small cut of Edward's earnings he was entitled to receive, which was still a substantial amount of money, just about kept his head above water, which was why he put up with the verbal abuse and childish tantrums from his difficult, but very lucrative, client.